The Greyhound Limited

 The Greyhound Limited is a 1929 part-talkie crime drama and railroad theme film directed by Howard Bretherton and starring Monte Blue.
 In addition to sequences with audible dialogue or talking sequences, the film features a synchronized musical score and sound effects along with English intertitles.
 The soundtrack was recorded using the Vitaphone sound-on-disc system.
 The film was produced and distributed by Warner Bros.
+Pictures.
 The film is a follow-up to the 1927 film The Black Diamond Express.

 The film survives in the Library of Congress and Wisconsin Center For Film and Theatre Research, Madison Wisconsin.
-The full soundtrack (except for reels 5, 7 and 8) survives on Vitaphone discs.
+The full soundtrack survives on seven Vitaphone discs at UCLA.